 Q: Do I qualify to participate in a clinical trial?

-A: Not everyone who wants to join a clinical research study will qualify.
+A: Not everyone who wants to join a given research study will qualify.
 There are often extremely specific criteria for meeting the qualifications of a clinical trial.
 Our staff will ask a series of questions in a pre-screening interview.
-Sometimes, a second screening will take place to make sure you meet the qualifications for the trial.
+Sometimes, a second screening will take place to make sure you meet all of the qualifications for the trial.

 Q: Why should I participate?

-A: Participants in clinical trials play an active role in their own health care, gain access to cutting-edge research treatments before they are available to the general public.
-Your participation in a clinical trial helps others by contributing to the development of these treatments.
+A: There are many benefits.
+You’ll be taking a proactive role in your own health care.
+You’ll receive free medical screenings and medication.
+You’ll gain access to cutting-edge research treatments before they are available to the general public.
+On a broader level, your participation in a clinical trial helps others by contributing to the development of treatments that can alleviate suffering and even save lives.

 Q: What are my rights as a research participant?

-A: As a research participant, you have the right to drop out of a study at anytime, the right to be given new information about the study, and the right to ask questions at anytime and have them answered promptly.
+A: As a research participant, you have the right to accurate and timely information about the study and the right to ask questions at any time and have them answered promptly.
+You also have the right to drop out of a study at any time.

 Q: Do I have to have medical insurance to participate?

-A: No. Medical insurance is not required.
-Study participants will receive study-related medical examinations and study-related medication at no cost.
+A: No. These studies have nothing to do with insurance – either private or government-provided.
+You will receive study-related medical examinations and study-related medication at no cost.
 Eligible participants may receive compensation for their time and travel.

 Q: Are clinical trials safe?